-Employees at Apple’s Towson Town Center store in Maryland have officially filed a request to hold a union election with the National Labor Relations Board (NLRB), according to Dave DiMaria, an organizer with the International Association of Machinists and Aerospace Workers (IAMAW).
-The store is the second to do so.
+Employees at Apple’s Towson Town Center store in Maryland will begin their union election on June 15th, after filing a request with the National Labor Relations Board (NLRB) earlier this month.
+The store is the second to schedule an election.
 In April, employees from an Apple Store in Atlanta filed their own petition to hold a union election, which Apple recently agreed to.
 That vote is set to start on June 2nd.

 In a letter to Tim Cook, the group said that it had support from “a solid majority” of the workers at the store.
 The NLRB requires that at least 30 percent of employees support a union election before it tries to negotiate terms for the vote between the company and employees.
 (If the two parties, in this case, Apple and AppleCORE, don’t agree, the regulator will hold a hearing.)